Over 3 million unique hits, published in three gaming magazines, linked on nearly every gaming blog on the internet and still going...

 In early 2003, the CEO of Take Two, 3D Realms' publisher announced Duke Nukem Forever would be released by the end of the year.
 This eventually changed to "by the end of 2004" and then "in the beginning of 2005."
 In September of 2004, GameSpot.com revealed a rumor that Duke Nukem Forever had made its fifth 3D engine change, this time using the Quake III engine.
 Broussard denied the rumor, but announced only a few days later that they had switched to a different physics engine for the game.

-Since then nothing of note has really happened, mostly drama between 3D Realms and Take Two which isn't very interesting.
-Out of all this, the only thing we've even seen that provides any proof that anything is even happening anymore with Duke Nukem Forever is a small (and I mean SMALL) 200x125 image of a supposed screen shot which was posted on several 3D Realms job postings online.
+Duke Nukem Forever news in the years to follow was limited to rumblings on forums and mostly consisted of drama between 3D Realms and Take Two which wasn't very interesting.
+During this time, the only thing we've even saw that provided any proof that anything was even happening with Duke Nukem Forever is a small (and I mean SMALL) 200x125 image of a supposed screen shot which was posted on several 3D Realms job postings online.

 (If the video doesn't show up, disable ad blockers.)